 There is also an increase in overall man hours with the change of reporting template for health & safety which was implemented in 2022.
-26% of the working hours reported under contractors are from HLBM and Island Concrete projects at Pulau Punggol Barat and RMX EcoHub at Jurong Port, respectively.
+26% of the working hours reported under contractors are from HLBM

 All our manufacturing sites have a safety management system in place.
 In Singapore, the precast and ready-mix concrete businesses are certified BizSAFE STAR and BizSAFE Level 4 respectively, while operations in Malaysia are certified according to ISO 45001 requirements.